-Blend in the colour until you have a consistent shade throughout the mixture to avoid 'spots' especially important with powdered colours.
+- Then, add in your colour and mix well until you have a consistent shade throughout the mixture.

-Test the mixture by squeezing some in your hand.
-It should JUST hold together and not be too damp.
+- Test the mixture by squeezing some in your hand.
+It should JUST hold together and not be too damp, similar to a snowball.

-Then remove one half, being careful not to let the bath bomb fall out.
+- Then, gently remove one half, being careful not to let the bath bomb fall out.
 Give it a gentle tap if it is being stubborn.

 To keep your bath bombs in top condition, keep them in a sealed container at room temperature until you want to display them.